navis-org/navis/docs/source/api.rst

 Transforming and Mirroring
 ++++++++++++++++++++++++++
-Functions to transform spatial data e.g. between template brains.
+Functions to transform spatial data, e.g. move neurons from one brain space to another.
 Check out the :ref:`tutorials<example_gallery>` for examples on how to use them.

 High-level functions: